-Stanley is a managing counsel at Templars and is admitted to practise law in Nigeria, the State of New York, and England & Wales.
-Before joining Templars, he worked at international law firms in London.
+Stanley U Nweke-Eze is a managing counsel at Templars and is admitted to practise law in Nigeria, the State of New York, and England and Wales.

-He holds a master of law degree in international economic law from Harvard Law School and a second master of law degree in commercial law from the University of Cambridge.
-He also graduated with first-class honours from Nnamdi Azikwe University and won several top prizes during his academic training, including for brief writing and advocacy.
+He holds a Master of Laws degree in international law from Harvard Law School and a second Master of Laws degree in commercial law from the University of Cambridge.
+He graduated with first class honours from Nnamdi Azikwe University and won several top prizes during his academic training, including for advocacy and brief writing.

-Stanley is currently a co-chair of the Lagos Court of Arbitration – Young Arbitrators Network, a Young ICCA regional representative for Africa, and a member of the Africa Users Council of the Singapore International Arbitration Centre, among others.
-He has also served as an editor of several journals, including the Cambridge Journal of International and Comparative Law, Harvard International Law Journal, Harvard Negotiation Law Review, Harvard Africa Policy Journal and Hong Kong Journal of Legal Studies.
+Stanley is currently a co-chair of the Lagos Court of Arbitration – Young Arbitrators Network, a Young ICCA regional representative for Africa and a member of the Africa Users Council of the Singapore International Arbitration Centre, among others.
+He has also served as an editor of several journals, including the Cambridge International Law Journal, Harvard International Law Journal and Hong Kong Journal of Legal Studies

 Unlock unlimited access to all Global Arbitration Review content